michaelhenkel/contrailmanual/cassandra.md

 ```
 IP='10.0.0.200' # the IP address configured on the database node
 DISCIP=vip # IP address, hostname of the Discovery server (config node).
 Can also be the vip if load-balanced
+HOSTNAME=cas2 # the hostname of the database node
 ```

 <ol start=3>